 Other leafy greens such as spinach, lettuce, collards, Swiss chard, and turnip greens may also help regulate glucose.
 In fact, half a serving of leafy greens each day may lower your risk of developing type 2 diabetes, a condition associated with high blood glucose levels.

-Kale can be eaten raw in salads or smoothies.
+Kale is better eaten cooked in salads or smoothies.
 It can also be enjoyed boiled, sautéed, or baked with other foods.

 Nuts, especially almonds, are good at regulating glucose levels after a meal.
 They are high in fiber with a low Glycemic index of 0, making them suitable for blood glucose regulation.